nfdi4plants/nfdi4plants.knowledgebase/src/docs/ARCmanager-manual/04_create_ARCs.md

 date: 2024-06-13
 ---

-To create a new ARC in ARCmanager, you can follow the below steps:
+To create a new ARC in ARCmanager, follow the steps below:

 1. On the left side of the homepage, click on the `New ARC` button: